strategineer/personal-website/content/books/2023-09-08/index.md

 date: 2023-09-08
 params:
   isbn13: '9781615197934'
+  year: '2021'
 star_rating: 5
-title: 'Good Thinking: Why Flawed Logic Puts Us All at Risk and How Critical Thinking Can Save the World'
+title: Good Thinking - Why Flawed Logic Puts Us All At Risk And How Critical Thinking Can Save The World
 ---

 A compelling and instructive book on the many logical fallacies we are guilty of